Alain Guillot

 Are you intelligent?

-Are you intelligent?
-Has it helped you achieve your goals?
-If you don’t consider yourself to be the intelligent type, what have you done to compensate? please write it down in the comment session.
+Do you consider yourself intelligent?
+Has it helped you reach your goals?
+Or, if you don’t think of yourself as particularly intelligent, what strategies have you used to compensate?

 Comments